Food and Drug Law Journal Author Guidelines and Submission Calendar

 Peer Review and Editing

 Generally, all articles submitted for publication consideration are peer reviewed by members of the Journal’s Editorial Advisory Board.
 FDLI reserves the right to edit manuscripts accepted for publication.
-Georgetown University Law Center’s Student Editorial Board will work with authors to provide copy editing and cite and source checking.
+Members of the Food and Drug Law Journal Editorial Review Board will work with authors to provide copy editing and cite- and source-checking.

 Articles and any other material published in the Journal represent the opinions of the author(s) and should not be construed to reflect the opinions of the Editor-in-Chief, FDLI, or the Editorial Advisory Board Members.
 All submitted articles are expected to reflect the highest professional standards.
 Except under unusual circumstances, it is the Journal’s policy to publish only original work that has not appeared elsewhere.
 Manuscripts are accepted for review by the Editor-in-Chief with the understanding that the same work has not been and will not be published elsewhere; that all persons listed as authors have given their approval for the submission of the paper; and that any person cited as a source of personal communication has approved such citation.